 Only currently participants in the Buckley Public Service Scholars program or Carolina Leadership Development or students in the School of Education at UNC-Chapel Hill are eligible.
 Applicants must be at least 18 years old, physically fit, involved in public service and returning to UNC for the following academic year.
 Morehead-Cain Scholars and others who have participated before in Outward Bound courses or in similar outdoor leadership experiences (such as NOLS) are not eligible.

-Applications are currently closed and recipients have been selected for the 2013 Outward Bound scholarships.
-Applications for the 2014 scholarships will be open from December 2013 through February 2014 in the CCPS Application and Nomination Portal.
+Applications for the 2014 scholarships are open through Feb.
+9, 2014 in the CCPS Application and Nomination Portal.

 The scholarship covers the full tuition and fees for a 28-day course with NCOBS.
 In 2013, the value of each scholarship totaled $4,425.
 Each scholarship recipient is only responsible for the cost of his or her own clothing, physical examination and travel to and from NCOBS.